What Is Data Transformation? Uses of Data Transformation in Analytics

 Here are other few reasons stating why data transformation is necessary:

 To move your data to a new store like a cloud data warehouse, you first need to change the data types.

-When you want to add other information to your data like geolocation, or timestamps.
+To add other information to your data like geolocation, or timestamps.

-For combining unstructured data with the unstructured one.
+To combine unstructured data with unstructured one.

 To perform aggregations like comparing sales data from different regions.

 Raw data is like unrefined gold, precious to businesses, but to derive value from it, the same needs to be transformed.
 By getting your data lined up in a specific format, you can have a unified view of your business operations that further helps you to make result-oriented business decisions.